 The repeated parole attempts are certainly within the legal rights of all convicted killers, but they should not be.
 It’s high time legislators make sure no future governor can ever lose this worst sort of criminal back on the public.

 Email Thomas Elias at email@example.com.
-His book, “The Burzynski Breakthrough, The Most Promising Cancer Treatment and the Government’s Campaign to Squelch It” is now available in a soft cover fourth edition.
-For more Elias columns, visit www.californiafocus.net
+His book, “The Burzynski Breakthrough: The Most Promising Cancer Treatment and the Government’s Campaign to Squelch It,” is now available in a soft cover fourth edition.
+For more Elias columns, go to www.californiafocus.net